Python Tkinter ToDo List

 • for loop is used to insert data in the Listbox.

-• every time loop runs it adds an item to the Listbox & this process keeps on going until all the items in the task_list are inserted.
+• Every time the loop runs, it adds an item to the Listbox & this process keeps on going until all the items in the task_list are inserted.

-• lb.insert(END, item) this command stacks the items in Listbox.
+• lb.insert(END, item): This command stacks the items in the Listbox.

 • lb is the variable used for Listbox